Folongton/Deep_QLearning_balance_pole_problem/README.md

           11. After x steps (10 in our case), weights in 2nd (Target) Network are updated to the weights of 1st (policy) Network.
 4. Continue iteration until ANN approximate Q-function to the optimal state e.g. solving the moving pole problem.

+*Although this solution does not converge the function to the point of optimal Q-fuction yet.
+(I think, I have made some mistake in data flow).
+I have learned a lot from this project: Q-Learning, ANNs inner structure and process of backpropagation, General concepts of Reinforced learning, tensor manipulation and image preprocessing.
+I will definitelly come back to finish this one in a few weeks, with a clearer head and new knowledge.*